memochou1993/gpt-ai-assistant/README.md

 ## News

+- 2023-03-05: The `4.1` version now support the audio message of LINE and  `whisper-1` language model of OpenAI. :fire:
-- GPT AI Assistant v4 now support `gpt-3.5-turbo` language model. :fire:
+- 2023-03-02: The `4.0` version now support `gpt-3.5-turbo` language model of OpenAI. :fire:

 ## Demo